Appsgeyser/Custom-photoEditor/README.md

-Custom pedometer
+Custom photo editor

-Custom pedometer is a fork of the Phimpme-android for Android, modified to work with Appsgeyser template system.
+Custom photo editor is a fork of the Phimpme-android for Android, modified to work with Appsgeyser template system.

 Please notice that this app is unofficial and it's not affiliated with the Phimpme-android project.

-Pedometer template using this code could be found at http://www.appsgeyser.com/create-pedometer-app/
+Pedometer template using this code would be availiable soon